|

 SALSA

 Salsa's roots are Africa and Spain.
-These influences
+These influences came

-came together in the Caribbean countries of Cuba and Puerto
+together in the Caribbean countries of Cuba and Puerto

-Rico (map), where Afro-Hispanics created the
+Rico, where Afro-Hispanics created the music and dance.
+The music

-music and dance.
-The music was created in 1938 by Cuban cellist and
+was created in 1938 by Cuban cellist and composer Oreste Lopez,

-He called MAMBO.
-But it was his friend, bandleader and composer
+But it was his friend,

-the first Mambo King, touring and recording extensively.
-You can hear
+the first "Mambo King," touring and recording extensively.

 Many Cuban/Puerto Rican dancers and musicians emigrated to New York